An identity crisis happens when the reality you are seeing doesn’t fit with the way you think things should be.

 I have seen more clearly than ever that faith is not so much about belief, but about the very way you see.
 It is how you see which dramatically impacts your belief, and its your belief that impacts your actions.

 This is not a new idea.
 It is a theme right the way through the bible.
 The English Standard Version of the bible has 671 references to “see,” “saw” has 290, “sight” has 273, “look” has 199, “eye” has 83 and“blind” has 75 direct references.

 In fact one of the core themes of the bible is that humanity chose to see the world from their own perspective (The promise at the heart of the fall in Genesis chapter 3:4-7 was that Adam and Eve’s “eyes will be opened”), and the biblical narrative is a whole arc that ends in the final chapter of Revelation that promises we will no longer need the sun or a lamp to see, because Jesus will be the source of our sight.
 What was lost in the Garden will be restored, just as Jesus promised as he launched his ministry by quoting Isaiah 61, claiming to have come in order to restore the sight of the blind.

 I am looking forward to that moment when what is real is finally fully revealed, when we are no longer looking though an opaque glass, but this journey is teaching me that its not just about waiting for then.
 The journey of faith is a constant process of self-discovery, and discovery about the world that is always challenging what we think to be normal.

 I can understand why some people like to live in a world of certainty and avoid anything that would challenge their worldview.

 It is understandable but it is the opposite of faith, and its a way of living that holds us back from living a whole life.

-I’ll keep adjusting to the glasses, and I hope I will keep adjusting to the real world as I open myself to who God really is.
+I’ve now adjusted to the glasses, but I hope I will keep adjusting to the real world as I open myself to who God really is.